 Toss it well so that all the apples are coated with the cinnamon mixture

-Once its cooled enough, place the pie crust on it and press it down gently.
+Once it has cooled enough, place the pie crust on it and press it down gently.
 The butter mixture should come up along the sides of the cast iron pan

 Add the apple mixture to the pie in the cast iron pan.
 Make it leveled so that the apples are not sticking above the pan.
 Add pecans for a nice crunch.